vgthoppae/teamreports.io.docs/README.md

 - Agile Retrospective Reports, where agile teams report on what went well and otherwise
 - Outage Summary Report to summarize an outage that may have occurred

-The possiblities are almost endless on where teamreports could be used.
+The possibilities are almost endless on where teamreports could be used.

 ## How?

 ### Dynamic Report templates

-Each team has a unique need for specific use case.
+Each team has a unique need with different use cases.
 There cannot be a one-size fit all approach with the templates.
-Hence teamreports allows teams define their own template for each reporting needs.
+Hence teamreports allows teams to define their own template for each reporting needs.

 ### Role based